zones-convolution/zones_client/docs/developer.md

 relays.

 When an IR is selected, the relevant metadata is sent to the backend so that the Audio can be downloaded on the C++ side.
-From here the audio can be written to disk and then loaded to be formatted in the correct way to pass to IR engine.
+From here the audio can be written to disk and then loaded and formatted in the correct way to pass to IR engine.

 IR engine handles the augmentation of the IR offline in the IR graph, which contains a number